 Clark was co-editor of and contributor to “SUNY at Sixty: The Promise of the State University of New York”and author of a book review of Christopher Newfield’s “Unmaking the Public University” for the prestigious British journal “Nature.”
 He has delivered the annual Cardinal Newman lecture at the National University of Ireland (Maynooth) and spoke on Anglo-American comparative higher education at Wolfson College, Cambridge University.

 Clark received his B.A. in History, cum laude, from Providence College, studied his junior year abroad at the University of Fribourg, Switzerland, and holds a MPA from the John Jay College of Criminal Justice (CUNY); M.A. in Economics from Fordham University, M.A. in Philosophy from New York University, and Doctorate in Education from Teachers College, Columbia University.
-His doctoral dissertation was on the works of the Blessed John Henry Cardinal Newman, author of the classic, “The Idea of A University.”
+His doctoral dissertation was on the works of Saint John Henry Cardinal Newman, author of the classic, “The Idea of A University.”